sunfishcode/nameless/README.md

 Currently, `http:`, `https:`, `file:`, and `data:` URLs are supported.
-Plain filesystem paths are also accepted, files with names ending with ".gz" are decompressed on the fly, and "-" means stdin or stdout.
+Plain filesystem paths are also accepted, files with names ending with ".gz" are decompressed on the fly, "-" means stdin or stdout, and "$(...)" means to run a child process and pipe to its stdin or stdout.

 ## Overview